 For your convenience, drop-off/pick-up parking areas for families have been designated in our lot.
 The area observes a 15-minute "standing time" limit and vehicles using these spaces must display an EMU Children's Institute parking permit.
 ParkEMU will strictly enforce the 15-minute "standing time" limit.
 Abuse of the 15-minute "standing time" will result in a parking ticket from ParkEMU.
 Please direct all parking tickets received to the ParkEMU (734.217.4892), not the Institute.
-Families wishing to use these drop-off/pick-up areas must complete the permit section of your child's application at the Business Office.
-A \$6 fee is assessed for each fall/winter parking permit and \$3 for each summer I and summer II parking permit.
-A \$3 replacement fee will be charged for each lost parking permit.
+Families wishing to use these drop-off/pick-up areas should complete the permit section of your child's application at the Business Office.